Creating a new Knowledge Base article

 By Shane Wall

-To start adding articles to your Knowledge Base, make your way to the Knowledge Base section of the Dashboard, you'll find it on the left-hand side as seen below.
+To start adding articles to your Knowledge Base, make your way to the Knowledge Base section of the Dashboard.
+You'll find it on the left-hand side as seen below.

-From here you'll be able to see every previously created Knowledge Base entry.
+From here, you'll be able to see every previously created Knowledge Base entry.

-If you have multiple properties, make sure to check you're currently viewing the correct one by hovering over the hamburger icon at the top of the Dashboard.
+If you have multiple properties, check to make sure you're currently viewing the correct one by hovering over the hamburger icon at the top of the Dashboard.

 Private articles are only visible by your team within tawk.to apps when signed in to the Property associated with the article.
-This can useful for keeping track of policies and procedures specifically for your team and is a great way for team members to access information.
+This setting can be useful for keeping track of policies and procedures specifically for your team and is a great way for team members to access information.

 Language and Author